qqwweee/keras-yolo3/README.md

 5. Always load pretrained weights and freeze layers in the first stage of training.
 Or try Darknet training.
 It's OK if there is a mismatch warning.

 6. The training strategy is for reference only.
 Adjust it according to your dataset and your goal.
 And add further strategy if needed.

+7. For speeding up the training process with frozen layers train_bottleneck.py can be used.
+It will compute the bottleneck features of the frozen model first and then only trains the last layers.
+This makes training on CPU possible in a reasonable time.
+See [this](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) for more information on bottleneck features.